 A cruise is an ideal environment for single travellers.
 At meals you will never feel alone, and have the opportunity to meet new friends and travelling companions.
 On most ships all passengers are assigned to tables for dinner, a process carried out by experienced restaurant managers.
 They try to mix people by age, gender and background and in no small way contribute to making solo travellers feel at ease.
 More solo women travel on cruises than men, so there are always plenty of would-be dance partners.
 With gentleman hosts on many liners, solo lady travellers can enjoy dancing, a game of cards, a chat and a liqueur with well groomed, likeable men without any complications.

 Yes.
 Modern cruise ships are built to exacting standards regulated by international convention to ensure Your safety.
-As a cruise ship is a self-contained world, a cruise vacation is one of the few occasions when treasured pieces of jewellry can be worn and when you can stroll around after dark without fear of interference.
+As a cruise ship is a self-contained world, a cruise holiday is one of the few occasions when treasured pieces of jewellery can be worn and when you can stroll around after dark without fear of interference.

 All modern cruise ships and most built since the late 1960’s, have stabilisers that help reduce the motion of the sea in inclement weather.
 There is a school of thought that motion sickness is mainly ‘in the mind’.
 If you are convinced you are going to suffer from it, seek help from your chemist or doctor before you go; they can furnish you with a course of tablets or give you a patch to wear behind your ear.
 You can also buy a bracelet, known as a Sea-Band that applies pressure to your wrist-but does have the odd side effect.
 Don’t forget, if you are feeling poorly during your cruise, the ship’s medical team will always administer a prescribed injection.

 Virtually every major cruise ship will have a staffed medical facility to handle emergencies.
 If you suffer from a medical condition, check with your travel company before booking to make sure the ship on which you are cruising can handle your condition.